jtfogarty/utilities/k8s/README.md

 ## Prerequisites

-- A control machine with Ansible installed (Linux).
+- A control machine with Ansible installed
+  - Linux
+  - (OSX)[ansibleOSX/README.md]
 - SSH access to all target nodes from the control machine.
 - Target nodes running Ubuntu.